yolken/yolken-blog/site/_posts/2021-04-17-migrating-to-kubernetes-legacy-service-platforms.md

 secrets (e.g., DB passwords), monitoring container health, restarting failed containers, exposing APIs for viewing logs, allowing developers to "exec" into containers for debugging purposes, etc.

 Not all of these things are required.
-You may, for instance, be able to keep using your LESP secrets system instead of migrating to Kubernetes secrets.
+You may, for instance, be able to keep using your LeSP secrets system instead of migrating to Kubernetes secrets.
 But, there are a lot of choices to be made here, and using non-standard or non-Kubernetes-aware solutions here might require some extra work.

 ## Conclusion

-Migrating to Kubernetes involves moving from a machine-based, legacy service platform (LESP) to a shiny, new, container-based one (the KUSP).
+Migrating to Kubernetes involves moving from a machine-based, legacy service platform (LeSP) to a shiny, new, container-based one (the KuSP).
+This transition doesn't just change how processes are executed at a low-level, but also affects higher-level things like application identity.

+The [next post](/blog/migrating-to-kubernetes-is-hard) in this series describes why the migration is hard and what can be done to make it a bit less painful.